 Welcome to my page of African guitar & African bass guitar!
 Here you can see videos, lessons with TAB, and read articles on this topic.
-Download tablatures with sheet music in Adobe Acrobat .pdf, Power Tab Editor .ptb or Guitar Pro .gp5 file formats!
+Download tablatures with sheet music in Adobe Acrobat .pdf, Guitar Pro or Power Tab Editor file formats!
 You can also find guitar and bass backing tracks.

 Guitar music is awesome!